 As a customs territory, HKSAR is responsible for its own bilateral and multilateral economic and trade relations.
-Hong Kong is a strong advocate for free trade and open markets in fora such as the World Trade Organisation (WTO).
+Hong Kong is a strong advocate for free trade and open markets in fora such as the World Trade Organisation (WTO), where it takes part separately from China.
 In other multilateral fora, such as the G20, Hong Kong participates as part of the Chinese delegation.

 4. Economic Overview

-The key driver of growth is domestic demand which remains strong, founded on a healthy labour market (the latest data shows nominal wages growing by 4.4%) and supportive fiscal policy, which has contributed an average of 1 percentage point to GDP since the 2008 financial crisis.
-The government expects demand to hold up well with strong fundamentals including the low unemployment rate (3.1% in October 2017) and steady consumer price inflation (1.7% in October 2017).
+The key driver of growth is domestic demand which remains firm, founded on a healthy labour market (the latest data shows nominal wages growing by 2.8%) and supportive fiscal policy, which has contributed an average of 1 percentage point to GDP since the 2008 financial crisis.
+The government expects demand to hold up well with strong fundamentals including the low unemployment rate (2.8% in March 2019) and steady consumer price inflation (3.3% in June 2019).

-While Hong Kong is vulnerable to shocks from both advanced economies and mainland China, it benefits from a well-capitalised banking system and a strong fiscal position: Hong Kong’s banks have a capital adequacy of 18% and the Government currently holds fiscal reserves of HK$952bn, or £99bn (as at the end of 2016), equivalent to 24 months of government expenditure.
+While Hong Kong is vulnerable to shocks from both advanced economies and mainland China, it benefits from a well-capitalised banking system and a strong fiscal position: Hong Kong’s banks have a capital adequacy of 20% and the Government currently holds fiscal reserves of HK$1.16 trillion, or £150bn (as at the end of March 2019), equivalent to 19 months of government expenditure.

 Hong Kong’s competitiveness faces some medium-term risks.
 The consensus across the business community is that air pollution, capacity to innovate and urban space hamper sustainability performances.
 The World Economic Forum’s 2017-18 competitiveness report highlighted challenges for the city to evolve from one of the world’s foremost financial hubs to an innovative powerhouse, which involves improvement in higher education standards and increased innovation and business sophistication.